LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/ai-annotator.md

 By the nature of their work, agents are exposed to hundreds and sometimes thousands of conversations.
 As a result, they practically become “distinguished experts” in identifying consumers' needs and wants based on text.
 When agents receive a conversation, they quickly understand the consumers’ intent, and in the event that the intent is not clear, they have the option of asking the consumer to clarify it.
 Therefore, agents are in an ideal position to identify AI automation issues and suggest a correct solution.
 Agents can use their expertise to suggest an intent for messages in which bots did not identify the intent.
 In many cases, the permission to annotate is granted to the more experienced agents.

-### Dedicated annotation teams

-teams often consist of former agents who are trained to identify and correct AI automation issues.
-The main advantage of this approach is that live agents maintain 100% focus on taking conversations.
-Brands may employ agents and dedicated annotation teams at the same time, to contribute to the annotation effort.

 ## Intent Annotations

 One common use case occurs when a bot does not recognize the intent behind a consumer’s message.
 For example, in the event that a consumer says “I would like to activate my service” and the bot does not recognize the intent.
 This will happen when the training phrases that comprise the brand’s intents are not yielding a high enough confidence level to trigger an intent identification.